muscbridge/FBWM/read_me.txt

-Thank you for your interest in FBWM!
+Thank you for your interest in FBI and FBWM!

 The main code can be found under Scripts/FBWM.m and requires the following inputs: